Best Flowering Annuals for Summer (Easy-Care Picks That Bloom All Season)

 They not only look great in the garden, but also look amazing in cut flower arrangements too.

 Last year, I had several self-seeders from the prior owner’s garden.
-They were a pleasant surprise and I’m hoping they return this year too!
+They were a pleasant surprise and I’ve learned they return yearly for me here in zone 6b.
+So, the only time I start them from seed anymore, is when I want to grow a new variety.

 Soothing Annual Flowers for a Calming Garden